 For accounting integration to work and provide businesses with the results expected, it is important to get it right.
 Getting it right will also save the business money and time that would otherwise be spent in ensuring that all accounting functions are carried out correctly.
 The trick to getting integration right is to choose a supplier with relevant experience and expertise in outsourced accounting services.
 This allows a business all the benefits of integration as well as outsourcing benefits:

 While those listed above are simply representative of how much effort in-house integration may require, it is no secret that finding reliable outsourced support for accounting services can help a business save money, as well as recover the costs of outsourcing.

 At Analytix Solutions, we offer customized solutions for startup companies ranging from accounting and bookkeeping to more complex requirements.
-For more information on how we can assist your startup in preparing for year end, call us at 781-503-9004 or email us at [email protected].
+For more information on how we can assist your startup in preparing for year end, call us at 781-503-9002 or email us at email@example.com.